Using Airline Incidental Credits

 Pam

 One of the benefits of several credit cards is an airline incidental credit.
 These are usually offered on the cards with higher annual fees, so you want to use these benefits to make the annual fee seem lower.
-Using credit card airline incidental credits can be tricky because most of the things you can use it on don’t cost a lot.
+Using credit card airline incidental credits can be tricky because most things you can use don’t cost a lot.
 The following cards have an annual incidental credit:

 You need to pick one airline to use this credit with each card.
 This airline can be changed yearly, usually during the month of January, to use that year.
 You can access the airline selection screen by scrolling to your online account’s “Benefits” section.